 There are over 5 different cable categories in the world today.
 Those range from Cat5e to the newly added Cat8 cable.
-You might even still see cat3 cable but with the advances in today's technology, it is unlikely.
-In this article we are going to go over information regarding the differences between cat5e and Cat6 Cable.
+You might even still see Cat3 cable but with the advances in today's technology, it is unlikely.
+In this article we are going to go over information regarding the difference between Cat5e and Cat6 Cable.
+Learn about the different types, performance and capabilities of these two categories.

 What types of differences are their between Cat5e and Cat6 Cables?